Coleridge-Initiative-org/adrf-userdocs/docs/_source/getting_started/username.rst

 Log in using credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Go to http://bit.ly/adrf-id and this will take you to your ADRF account.
-You will see the followingf screen:
+Go to https://id.adrf.cloud/auth/realms/ADRF and this will take you to your ADRF account.
+You will see the following screen:

 .. image:: ../images/adrf.png
-  :width: 400
+  :width: 600
   :alt: ADRF Account log in

 Please log in using the credentials you received via email.
 If you have not received credentials, please contact support at support@adrf.zendesk.com